JettM9104/GTFS-Parser/README.md

 (On Mac) First run  `brew --prefix protobuf@21`.
 It should output something like `/opt/homebrew/opt/protobuf@21`.
 If not, don't worry.
 Remember to add the text `/bin/protoc` at the end of it.
 For example, `/opt/homebrew/opt/protobuf@21/bin/protoc`.
 Navigate to the working directory by ether using `cd` or right-clicking the folder then pressing "Open in Terminal".
 Use the path with `/bin/protoc` to generate your files, for example, `/opt/homebrew/opt/protobuf@21/bin/protoc --cpp_out=. gtfs-realtime.proto`.

 **Step 4**: Congratulations on making it this far!
 Time to compile the code.
 Download a `.pb` GTFS-RT File from the internet or from your local transit agency and paste it in the same directory as your `main.cpp`.
+Name it `TripUpdates.pb` and the output file will be `decoded_gtfs.txt`.

 On Windows:
 ```powershell